 To keep my bundles fresh and soft in between installations, I usually keep them in a silk bag, like the ones featured on Private Label Extensions.
-It acts as a scarf and storage for your extra bundles while not in use; keeping the hair from trapping odors, being misplaced or tangles.
+The silk bags act as a scarf and storage for your extra bundles while not in use; keeping the hair from trapping odors, being misplaced or tangles.

-Apply a small amount of shampoo/conditioner to your bundles, washing in a downward motion.
-When rinsing dip hair back into the water and squeeze down the length of the bundle to get rid of excess water and product.
+Apply a small amount of shampoo/conditioner to your bundles, washing them in a downward motion.
+When rinsing your extensions dip hair back into the water and squeeze down the length of the bundle to get rid of excess water and product.